Birmingham Auto Defect Lawyer

 - Belts too loose or too weak

 - Belt location that allows restraint to cause injuries

-As with airbags, if the seatbelt defect keeps the belt from restraining the wearer’s forward momentum during a crash, the wearer becomes susceptible to the very injuries that seatbelts are intended to prevent, especially the wearer being thrust face first into the windshield or dashboard.
-But even when seatbelts restrain as intended, the design and location of the restrain can itself cause injuries to the wearer.
+As with airbags, if the seatbelt defect keeps the belt from restraining the wearer’s forward momentum during a crash, the wearer becomes susceptible to the very injuries that seatbelts are intended to prevent.
+But even when seatbelts restrain as intended, the design and location of the restraint can itself cause injuries to the wearer.

-Seatbelts, by design, tend to cross the body from shoulder to waist, and around the stomach region.
-The forward momentum of the wearer during an accident presses the belt forcefully into those areas.
-Accordingly, most injuries inflicted by seatbelts are to those areas.
-Many of the injuries are to the internal organs there, with the neck being particularly vulnerable if the belt presses directly into it.
+Seatbelts, by design, tend to cross the body from shoulder to waist and around the stomach region.
+The forward momentum of the wearer during an accident presses the belt forcefully into those areas, potentially causing injuries.
+Many of the injuries are to the internal organs.
+The neck is also vulnerable if the belt presses directly into it.

-In rollover accidents, the forces imposed on the vehicle occupants are not linear as in head-ons and rear-enders; because the vehicle is literally rotating, occupants are thrown around the interior in many different directions until the vehicle comes to rest.
+In rollover accidents, the forces imposed on the vehicle occupants are not linear as in head-on and rear-end collisions; because the vehicle is rotating, occupants are thrown around the interior in many different directions until the vehicle comes to rest.
 Unless the occupants are securely restrained, they are likely to collide with multiple internal structures, or even be ejected from the vehicle.

 - 10,553 deaths

 - 184,408 less severe injuries

 The same report showed that rollover accidents are more likely to result in death than other types of motor vehicle accidents.
 Some 2.7 percent of people in a rollover accident died, compared to only 0.2 percent of people in other kinds of accidents.

 How Can a Products Liability Case Help After an Auto Defect Accident?